-- 7.1.6 Calculation of annual leave pay In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments) shall be calculated as follows: - (a) Shift workers Subject to clause 7.1.6(c), the rate of wage to be paid to a shift worker shall be the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or holiday shifts. - (b) Supervisory employees Subject to clause 7.1.6(c), supervisory allowances and other payments of a like nature, payable for ordinary time worked, shall be included in the wages to be paid to employees during annual leave. - (c) All employees Subject to the provisions of clause 7.1.6(d), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) the employee's ordinary wage rate as prescribed by this Award for the annual leave period (excluding shift premiums and weekend penalty rates); - (ii) supervisory allowance or payments of a like nature; - (iii) in the case of shift workers, a further amount calculated at the rate of 17.5% of the amounts referred to in clauses 7.1.6(c)(i) and (ii); and - (iv) in the case of all other employees, a further amount calculated at the rate of 17.5% of the amounts referred to in clauses 7.1.6(c)(i) and (ii). - (d) The provisions of clause 7.1.6(c) shall not apply to the following: - (i) any period or periods of annual leave exceeding: - (A) 5 weeks per annum in the case of employees employed on work where the provisions of clause 7.1.6(a) apply; - (B) 4 weeks per annum in any other case. - (ii) employers (and their employees) who are already paying (or receiving) an annual leave bonus, loading or other annual leave payment, which is not less favorable to employees.
+7.1.2 Calculation of annual holiday pay - In respect to annual holiday entitlements to which this clause applies, annual holiday pay (including any proportionate payments) shall be calculated as follows:

+- (a) Shift workers Subject to clause 7.1.2(c), the rate of wage to be paid to a shift worker shall be the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or holiday shifts. - (b) Supervisory employees Subject to clause 7.1.2(c), supervisory allowances and other payments of a like nature, payable for ordinary time worked, shall be included in the wages to be paid to employees during annual leave. - (c) All employees Subject to the provisions of clause 7.1.2(d), in no case shall the payment by an Employer to an employee be less than the sum of the following amounts: - (i) the employee's ordinary wage rate as prescribed in clause 5.2 for the annual leave period (excluding shift premiums and weekend penalty rates); - (ii) supervisory allowance or payments of a like nature; - (iii) in the case of shift workers, a further amount calculated at the rate of 17.5% of the amounts referred to in clauses 7.1.2(c)(i) and 7.1.2(c)(ii); and - (iv) in the case of all other employees, a further amount calculated at the rate of 17.5% of the amounts referred to in clauses 7.1.2(c)(i) and 7.1.2(c)(ii). - (d) The provisions of clause 7.1.2(c) shall not apply to the following: - (i) any period or periods of annual holidays exceeding: - (A) five weeks per annum in the case of employees employed on work where the provisions of clause 7.1.1(a) apply; - (B) four weeks per annum in any other case. - (ii) Employers (and their employees) who are already paying (or receiving) an annual holiday bonus, loading or other annual holiday payment, which is not less favourable to employees.